PublishedMay 21, 14:34Last updatedMay 30, 20:13

 📉 Economic Consequences

-Financial markets reacted violently to the political instability, with the BIST 100 index plunging and the lira requiring central bank intervention.
-The court decision has raised fears among international investors about Turkey's rule of law, potentially worsening the country's economic crisis.
+Financial markets reacted violently to the instability, with the BIST 100 index plunging and the lira requiring central bank intervention.
+International investors express growing concerns about Turkey's rule of law, potentially worsening the country's economic crisis.
 Analysts warn the political uncertainty could trigger capital flight and further currency depreciation in coming weeks.
-Bloomberg+2
+The ongoing unrest has also disrupted public assembly, with police deploying water cannons to disperse crowds in Istanbul.
+The Korea Herald+3

 CHPAnkaraIstanbulÖzgür ÖzelRecep Tayyip Erdoğan